mcasimir/gulp-rollup/README.md

 gulp.task('bundle', function(){
   gulp.src('src/main.js', {read: false})
     .pipe(rollup({
-        // any option supported by rollup can be set here, including sourceMap
+        // any option supported by Rollup can be set here, including sourceMap
         sourceMap: true
     }))
     .pipe(sourcemaps.write(".")) // this only works if the sourceMap option is true